-The egress queue-group policer and, or queue counts the full label stack of the PW packet including the CW.
+The egress queue-group policer or queue, or both, count the full label stack of the PW packet including the CW.
 If the user enables the packet-byte-offset {add bytes | subtract bytes} option under the queue-group policer and queue-group queue, then the policer and queue stats reflect the adjusted packet size.